 The most common sexual dysfunctions in men are erectile dysfunction (ED) and premature or delayed ejaculation.
 In women, the problems range from spasms of the vagina (vaginismus), pain with sexual intercourse (dyspareunia) and problems with sexual desire and response.
 Men over 65 are at a higher risk of developing ED, although erectile dysfunction is not a prerequisite of aging.
-Decreased sexual desire is the most common in women, affecting about 43% of all women.

 Symptoms of sexual dysfunction can be a short term problem or an ongoing condition.
 Causal factors include: